FabianIDE/sports-wheelchair-project/README.md

 							Chairbase.ino
 							Rightsportswheelblefeather.ino
 							Rpi_sportswheelchair.py
+							BluefruitConfig.h
+2. Download Libraries: [FIMXE]
+3. Install Libraries:	[FIXME]
-2. Upload Chairbase.ino to the Arduino Mega.
+4. Upload Chairbase.ino to the Arduino Mega.
-3. Upload Rightsportswheelblefeather.ino to the Adafruit Feather.
+5. Upload Rightsportswheelblefeather.ino to the Adafruit Feather.
-4. Upload Rpi_sportswheelchair.py to the Raspberry Pi.
+6. Upload Rpi_sportswheelchair.py to the Raspberry Pi.
-5. Secure Arduino Mega to the wheelchair main frame.
+7. Secure Arduino Mega to the wheelchair main frame.
-6. Secure Adafruit Feather to the right wheel.
+8. Secure Adafruit Feather to the right wheel.
-7. Secure Powerbank to the right wheel.
+9. Secure Powerbank to the right wheel.
-8. Secure Powerbank to the wheelchair main frame.
+10. Secure Powerbank to the wheelchair main frame.
-9. Secure Raspberry Pi to the wheelchair main frame.
+11. Secure Raspberry Pi to the wheelchair main frame.
-10. Secure LED ring to the back of the wheelchair.
+12. Secure LED ring to the back of the wheelchair.
-11. Secure BNO055 to the wheelchair main frame.
+13. Secure BNO055 to the wheelchair main frame.
-12. Secure BNO055 on the central turning point of the right wheel.
+14. Secure BNO055 on the central turning point of the right wheel.
-13. Connect the wires between the Arduino Mega and the BNO055 according to image (1).
+15. Connect the wires between the Arduino Mega and the BNO055 according to image (1).
-14. Connect the wires between the Arduino Mega and the LED ring according to image (2).
+16. Connect the wires between the Arduino Mega and the LED ring according to image (2).
-15. Connect the Arduino Mega and Raspberry Pi using datacable [FIXME].
+17. Connect the Arduino Mega and Raspberry Pi using datacable [FIXME].
-16. Connect the Raspberry Pi and Powerbank using USB cable.
+18. Connect the Raspberry Pi and Powerbank using USB cable.
-17. Connect the wires between the Adafruit Feather and the BNO055 according to image (3).
+19. Connect the wires between the Adafruit Feather and the BNO055 according to image (3).
-18. Connect the Adafruit Feather and Powerbank using Micro USB cable.
+20. Connect the Adafruit Feather and Powerbank using Micro USB cable.
-19. Bluetooth connection settings [FIXME].
+21. Bluetooth connection settings [FIXME].
-20. DCD connection settings [FIXME].
+22. DCD connection settings [FIXME].
 TOKENS ETC.
-21. Grafana connection settings [FIXME].
+23. Grafana connection settings [FIXME].
-22. Equip the heartrate monitor.
+24. Equip the heartrate monitor.
+25. Start the heartrate monitor.
-23. Find the Raspberry Pi on your network.
+26. Find the Raspberry Pi on your network.
-24. Connect to the Raspberry Pi using ssh.
+27. Connect to the Raspberry Pi using ssh.
-25. Execute the Rpi_sportswheelchair.py file.
+28. Execute the Rpi_sportswheelchair.py file.
-26. Read values from the Grafana webpage.
+29. Read values from the Grafana webpage.

 The components and their connections are listed below.